Primrose Cumming: Early life and career

 "so keen on riding at this time, that I used to steal out early in the morning and ride the farmers’ horses in the fields.
 Then I wrote a book about my friend’s pony, Doney, and sold it.
 With the money, I bought Black Jack – who was rather too spirited for a beginner.
 When I took him hunting, he broke his bridle and off I came – in front of the whole field.
 At last we got on better terms and we both made our names by jumping everything in his path.
 To feed Black Jack, I wrote more books about country life, drawing on my own knowledge and experience.
 I had several published by the time I was 21.”

-The published dates of Cumming's books make it likely that these were Spider Dog (1935), and perhaps Silver Snaffles, which presumably was accepted for publication by the time she was 21: it was published in 1936, when she was 22.
+In 1938, Cumming began her series, The Silver Eagle Riding School.
+This followed the three Chantry sisters as they open a riding school.
+Her children's novel Rachel of Romney followed in 1939, about two children raising a Romney Marsh lamb.

+War work

+During World War Two, Cumming spent a year working as a Land Girl at a nearby farm.
+Her second Chanty sisters book, Silver Eagles Carries On, was published in 1940.

-Cumming still wrote during World War II, but also did war work, working for a year on a farm.
-One day a bomber crashed in the same field as the sheep she was looking after, but she survived, and her experience on the farm led directly to her book Owl's Castle Farm.
-Later she joined the Auxiliary Territorial Service and served for the remainder of the war in an anti-aircraft battery.
-Between air-raids, she wrote The Great Horses.
-This is the only one of her books of that period which is not set firmly in her own experience: it is an historical fiction, tracing the experiences of a line of heavy horses over several centuries.
+On 15 October 1940, Cumming was looking after sheep in a field when a Messerschmitt 110 crashed into it.
+She fictionalised her experiences on the farm in her book Owl's Castle Farm.

+Cummings then joined the Auxiliary Territorial Service where she spent the remainder of her war working in an anti-aircraft battery.
+She wrote her only non-contemporary book, The Great Horses, during this period.
+It is an historical fiction, tracing the experiences of a line of heavy horses over several centuries.